MISA-SCD/misa-scd/README.txt

 A new output file is created for each repetition of the simulation.
 SRSCD has an option to run multiple simulations in a row.

-At each output point, information is entered into three output files: postpr_x.out rawdat_x.out totdat_x.out
+At each output point, information is entered into two output files: totdat_x.out rawdat_x.out

 (here, 'x' refers to the simulation number)

-postpr_x.out contains user-defined post-processing information on the number and type of defects or reactions in the system
+rawdat_x.out contains a list of defects, total number, number density, concentration, average radius and average size of defects in the whole system.

-rawdat_x.out contains a list of all volume elements in the system as well as all defects present in each volume element.
-The current method for identifying defect types is as
+The current method for identifying defect types is as  follows:
-follows:

 NumCu NumV NumSIA NumSIA_immobile NumDefects

 For example, the output:
 3 2 0 0 5

 Indicates that the defect type in this volume element is a He3V2 cluster, and there are 5